Table of Contents

 V. Dosing Guidance

-- Titration period and THC tolerance ramp-up.
+- Titration periods and THC tolerance ramp-up.

 VI.
-Updated Guidance for First-Time Medical Cannabis Users
+Guidance for First-Time Medical Cannabis Users

 - Evidence-based recommendations for new users.